jhonlloydval/BarterBoard2.0/README.md

 ---

 # **About the Developer**
 Hello!
 I am Jhon Lloyd, a first-year computer science student and the developer of BarterBoard.
 BarterBoard is actually the final project for my Computer Programming class under Sir Alexander Maralit.
-I am currently working my way toward mastering Python, and this project has given me the boost I was aiming for.
-I worked on this project for 4 days, and I encountered many debugging sessions since I am new to MySQL.
+I used Sqlite3 before but now, after quite a few months, I am back to upgrade BarterBoard with the power of MySQL.

 In today’s era, online shopping has greatly overshadowed many local traditions, from buying in Divisoria to doing the traditional barter.
 So, I decided to create a console project for Barter while integrating my knowledge of computer programming.
 I have developed and learned a lot of concepts while working on this project, from practicing Object-Oriented Programming to learning about MySQL.
 It was complicated at first, and I asked a lot of questions online, but I grasped the syntax along the way.

 I couldn’t imagine how many times I logged into the program—probably close to a thousand, and I’m not even exaggerating.
-It was very challenging, yet I am relieved to have completed the project before the end of 2024.
 Everything is not yet final; there are still a lot of things I am not satisfied with, so I am looking forward to coding this project again.

-I'd like to thank a fellow computer science student and friend, Denrei, created a project called HearDrop, which played a significant role in inspiring this work.

 Thank you for checking out my project!
 I am very open to suggestions.
-This project is not just a task I needed to submit for our final project, but a testament that I am slowly learning day by day and serves as a baby step toward my goal of becoming a software engineer someday.
+This project is not just a task I needed to submit for our semi-finals, but a testament that I am slowly learning day by day and serves as a baby step toward my goal of becoming a software engineer someday.

 Best regards,
 **Jhon Lloyd Valencia**